What does an Addiction Counselor in Connecticut do? What is Their Job Role?

 All substance abuse counselor candidates require three years of supervised experience, with internships and work counting toward the qualification.
 A candidate with a master’s degree is generally credited with one year of experience, and overall, 2,000 hours of experience is usually considered the equivalent of one year.

 Under Connecticut law, a supervisor qualifies if licensed as a drug and alcohol counselor in the state or is certified for clinical supervision by the Connecticut Certification Board.
 Those holding equivalent out-of-state credentials are also qualified.
-While certain professionals in other behavioral and/or health fields – including medical doctors, surgeons, psychologists, clinical social workers, registered nurses, professional counselors and marital and family therapists - may perform in a supervisory capacity, if this person is not a drug and alcohol counselor per se they must complete 50 hours of specialized training in this field prior to supervisory consideration.
+While certain professionals in other behavioral and/or health fields – including medical doctors, surgeons, psychologists, clinical social workers, registered nurses, professional substance abuse counselors and marital and family therapists - may perform in a supervisory capacity, if this person is not a drug and alcohol counselor per se they must complete 50 hours of specialized training in this field prior to supervisory consideration.
 The specialized education includes the areas of assessment and treatment planning, pharmacology and treatment techniques.
-Clinical supervisors must have hands-on experience working with patients diagnosed or assessed with an alcohol or drug dependency.
+Clinical supervisors must have hands-on experience working with patients diagnosed or assessed with drug and alcohol dependency.

 Once the clinical supervision requirements are completed, the candidate may apply for a supervisory verification form from the Department of Public Health, along with a fee of $190.
 These forms are downloadable from the Department of Public Health website.
 The candidate fills out the top portion of the form, then gives the form to the clinical supervisor.
 That individual then sends the form, after notarization, directly to the licensing agency.
 The form verifies that the applicant has completed successfully all substance abuse-related training, practical training and internships or work experience.